 Dear brothers & sisters in Christ,

 Grace and peace to you from God our Father and Jesus Christ the Lord and Savior.
 Amen.

+The Spirit is alive.
+The Spirit is here.
+It is your advocate.
+Bask in God’s Spirit.
+Blaze, soar, and soak in God’s glory.
 The grace and peace of God which surpasses all understanding keep your hearts and minds in Christ Jesus.
 Amen.

 When the day of Pentecost had come, they were all together in one place.
 And suddenly from heaven there came a sound like the rush of a violent wind, and it filled the entire house where they were sitting.
 Divided tongues, as of fire, appeared among them, and a tongue rested on each of them.
 All of them were filled with the Holy Spirit and began to speak in other languages, as the Spirit gave them ability.
 (Acts 2:1-4)